Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 ### Create the marts layer

-Now set up the marts layer as follows:

-1. Create a `models/mart/fct_orders.sql` to build a fact table with order details
+Now set up the marts layer by creating a file `models/marts/fct_orders.sql` to build a fact table with order details:

 ```sql
 {{